MajinBuuOnSecurity/MajinBuuOnSecurity.github.io/_posts/2023-09-13-preventing-accidental-internet-exposure-of-aws-resources.md

 You can then, put accounts that were vended this way with the IGW-deny-SCP, in an OU and achieve [What Good Looks Like](#what-good-looks-like) above.

 But what if you need to support the Egress use-case above?
-Then you have 4 good options.
+Then you have 4 possible options.

 ### Option 1: Centralized Egress via Transit Gateway (TGW)

-This is the most common way of implementing this, and probably the best.
+This is the most common implemention, and probably the best.
 If money is no issue for you: go this route.

 It looks like this: